Skip to Content

 Once documents are transformed into hierarchical tree structures, the PageIndex retrieval module extracts relevant context from these trees.
 It leverages both LLM-based tree search and value-based tree search to perform efficient and accurate retrieval.

-Specifically, given a query and a tree, the retrieval module performs a tree search and returns the most relevant nodes, with relevant paragraphs and the corresponding tree search trajectory.
+Specifically, given a query and a tree, the retrieval module performs a tree search and returns the most relevant nodes, along with relevant paragraphs and corresponding tree search trajectories.
 The retrieval process has the following properties:

-• No Top-K Selection Required Tree search automatically identifies all relevant tree nodes without the need for manual parameter tuning.
+• No Top-K Selection Required Tree search automatically identifies all relevant tree nodes, avoiding manual parameter tuning and arbitrary cutoffs in retrieval.

 • Transparent Node Trajectories Returns the complete search path through the tree structure, offering transparency and rich contextual information.